molgenis/molgenis/docs/guide-using-an-ide-for-backend.md

 * Set the project location as run directory
 * Command line is `clean install`
 * In the tool bar, select the `molgenis[clean install]` configuration and press the play button.
-Molgenis now should compile and test.
-In particular the molgenis-core-ui module may take a while the first time it is run.
+MOLGENIS now should compile and test.

 ## Build in IntelliJ
 Build, Make project should work fine now and spew out no errors, only warnings.